Guidelines for teaching

 Contact the library if the material you would like to share does not fit within the limits.
 It may be purchasable, or if it is out of print or the copyright has expired there may be other options that can be explored.

 Under the statutory licence (s.113P) a limited amount of text or graphic material can be made available to your students without seeking permission.
-The purpose must be for educational use, and you must go through Course Readings to register the content for University reporting purposes.
-You must always attribute and display the copyright warning notice, which occurs automatically in Course Readings.
+The purpose must be for educational use, and you must go through Learning Resources to register the content for University reporting purposes.
+You must always attribute and display the copyright warning notice, which occurs automatically in Learning Resources.

 There are two disability access exceptions available to assist your students to receive the educational content they need in the format accessible to them.
 The Disability Support office has staff who can assist with flexible material creation.